dstupski/walking_arena/README.md

 Repository includes:

-Parts lis for the arena
+Parts lis for the arena \n
 ROS nodes for arduino based triggering
 Experimental protocols for preparing flies
 Example experimental firmware and configuration files